Introduction

 Vitamins are very important for keeping skin healthy and can greatly affect how much wetness is in the skin.
 They help the skin do many things, like keeping it hydrated, healing, and protecting it.
 Here is a quick list of some vitamins that affect skin moisture:

-• Vitamin regulates skin cell turnover, removing dead cells and supporting healthy cell development.
+- Vitamin A regulates skin cell turnover, removing dead cells and supporting healthy cell development.
 This reduces dryness and flakiness.

-• Vitamin is a strong antioxidant that locks in moisture, prevents dryness, and softens skin.
+- Vitamin E is a strong antioxidant that locks in moisture, prevents dryness, and softens skin.

 Overview of Skin Hydration and Vitamin Influence